KxSystems/docs/docs/ml/toolkit/xval.md

 -   `pd` is a dictionary of hyperparameters to be searched
 -   `pc` is the percentage of data comprising the testing set

-returns the best score and parameter set based on the score on the testing set for the best model.
+returns the best score achieved and the associated parameter set based for fitting on scores achieved on the holdout set.

 !!!note
 	As with `.ml.gridsearch`, this function performs a cross validated grid-search over all combinations of hyperparameters to find the best model.
 This function splits the data into a train/test sets, performs grid-search on the training set (with k-fold cross validation defined within `xv`), fits the model with the highest score to the testing set.